 CORE allows you to handle such situations with categories and sub-categories for activity items (and expense items).
 CORE has a two-level activity item structure represented by two fields: Code and Sub-Code.

 The Code field (also called the main code) along with Sub-Code can be up to 115 characters long (100 characters for the Code, 15 characters for the Sub-Code).
 Between the main and sub code, CORE automatically inserts a colon (:) as a separator.
+The colon serves as a means to distinguish between the main code and sub-code.
+The presence of the colon remains consistent in CORE, regardless of whether you explicitly indicate the sub-code or not.

 For the Code, you might use ‘CT’ or ‘Construction’ as the category.
 Then for the Sub-Code, you might use ‘DW’ or ‘Drawing’ and BP or 'Blue Printing' as its activities.
 However, if your team thinks of its work differently, you can use ‘Architectural Design’ as a category (Code), and then define ‘Drawing’, ‘Blue Printing’ and other items as activities (Sub-Codes).